pedromsantos/ts-kata/src/10_Tennis/README.md

 #### Reduce complexity

 1. Tackle complexity by
-   - Extracting smaller private methods from long methods, and encapsulate cryptic code in private methods.
+   - Extracting smaller private methods from long methods
+     - Also encapsulate any cryptic code (that cannot be made more explicit) in private methods
-   - Extracting private methods from nested code blocks.
+   - Extracting private methods from nested code blocks
-   - Returning from methods as soon as possible.
+   - Returning from methods as soon as possible
 2. Tackle duplication by
-   - Removing duplicated knowledge.
+   - Removing duplicated knowledge

 ## Useful tools